C. J. Beathard: 2015 season

-Beathard helped lead the 2015 Iowa Hawkeyes football team to an undefeated 12–0 record during the regular season, as he passed for 2,570 yards, 14 touchdowns, and three interceptions.
+Beathard helped lead the 2015 Iowa Hawkeyes football team to an undefeated 12–0 record during the regular season, as he threw for 2,570 yards, 14 touchdowns, and three interceptions.
 He was selected by both the coaches and media as a second-team player on the 2015 All-Big Ten Conference football team.
-The Hawkeyes' winning streak came to an end in the 16–13 loss to the Michigan State Spartans in the Big Ten Championship.
-Beathard passed for 216 yards, one touchdown, and one interception in the loss.
-In the Rose Bowl against the Stanford Cardinal, Beathard passed for 239 yards, two touchdowns, and one interception in the 45–16 loss.
+The Hawkeyes' winning streak ended in the 16–13 loss to the Michigan State Spartans in the Big Ten Championship.
+Beathard passed for 216 yards, a touchdown, and an interception in the loss.
+During the Rose Bowl against the Stanford Cardinal, Beathard threw for 239 yards, two touchdowns, and an interception in the 45–16 loss.

 2016 season

 In his final season with the Hawkeyes, Beathard helped lead the team to an 8–4 record in the regular season.
 The team qualified for the Outback Bowl against the Florida Gators.
 The Gators won by a score of 30–3 in Beathard's final collegiate game.
-Overall, in the 2016 season, Beathard had 1,929 passing yards, 17 touchdowns, and 10 interceptions.
+Overall, in the 2016 season, Beathard had 1,929 passing yards, 17 touchdowns, and 10 interceptions to go along with two rushing touchdowns.